raissaangnged/Angnged_PDS/README.md

    * Subexercises
        * a.
 Save it following the json format, and load it again to check that everything is ok.
        * b.
 Save it this time using Pickle.
        * c.
-Instead of storing a list of all the annotation names happening that month, let's create for each annotation a dictionary with keys: name and date (using a datetime object).
+Instead of storing a list of all the annotation names happening that month, create for each annotation a dictionary with keys: name and date (using a datetime object).
 4. Exercise 3: Print all the annotations from the oldest ones to the newest one during the seconf half of the 2024.

 **Important tasks:**